Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 <sup>Sample code shows how to use Polly to add Circuit Breaker behavior to
 web API calls.
 [Link to Startup.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Startup.cs#L115)</sup>

-In this sample we can see that if the front-end web app observes more than five errors it will stop the retry behavior we previously described and will immediately return an error to the user.
-This "fail fast" behavior will last for 30 seconds before the next web API service call is made so that the web app is not likely to be immediately overloaded with requests as it is trying to startup after an error.
+In the Polly library the `HandleTransientHttpError()` will trigger the policy if the web app receives a 5XX or 408 HTTP status code.
+And, if the front-end web app observes more than five errors it will stop the retry behavior that was previously described and immediately return an error to the user.
+This "fail fast" behavior will last for 30 seconds before the next API service call is made so that the web app is less likely to be immediately overloaded with requests as it is trying to startup after an error.

 ## Security